ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX ESG routes
 {: #openshift-runbook-runbook-nsxedge-routes}

-On the edge, configure the default route to be to the public internet, then add static routes to access to the IBM Cloud Private networks.
+On the edge, configure the default route to be to the public internet, then add static routes to access to the {{site.data.keyword.cloud_notm}} Private networks.

 ### Global configuration
 {: #openshift-runbook-runbook-nsxedge-global-config}